vidisha999/End-to-end-ML-workflow-for-truck-schedule-classification/README.md

 The analysis of driver ratings based on gender and driving style reveals patterns that may help identify performance trends and areas for improvement.
 Understanding how these factors influence customer satisfaction and driving efficiency can guide targeted training and support initiatives.

+## Feature Engineering - Leveraging Hopsworks Feature Store for Scalable Feature Engineering

+A feature store serves as a centralized platform for storing, sharing, and managing features used in machine learning workflows.
+It plays a critical role in ensuring consistency, reusability, and governance across both training and inference pipelines.
+The feature engineering process can be streamlined as follows:
+- Feature Group Creation: Define feature groups for each relevant DataFrame, such as `truck data feature group`, `truck data feature group`, `route data feature group` etc.
+- Feature Engineering: After establishing a connection to the Hopsworks project, each primary feature group is retrieved.
+The following preprocessing steps are applied to the raw DataFrames:
+        - Data Cleaning: Handle null and missing values through appropriate imputation techniques.
+        - Date Standardization: Convert date columns to a standardized datetime format.
+ All raw DataFrames undergo transformation into meaningful features through a series of preprocessing and alignment steps and processed DataFrames are consolidated to form the final engineered dataset, which is subsequently stored as a feature group in the Hopsworks feature store.
+- Storage and Accessibility:  The final engineered DataFrames with their group version and statistical features are stored in the Hopsworks feature store, making them readily available for model training and real-time inference.

 ## Model Monitoring and Automation